phikal/wastat/README.md

 Legal and other information
 ===========================

-The current version (0.4) is permissively licensed under a BSD 2-Clause or "simplified" [BSD License][].
+This software has been placed into the public domain, or an approximation of it, under [CC0].
 If there are any issues with the software, contact the [author][] or visit the [GitHub repository][].

 The chat extract from this document has been taken from A. S. Kline's